Our Farm Partners

 Olney, MD

-Common Root Farm is a small-scale, diversified, certified organic vegetable farm located near Olney, MD.
+Common Root Farm is a regenerative, small-scale, certified organic vegetable farm located near Olney, MD.
 We offer a CSA, sell at farmers markets, online through our website, and to local restaurants and grocers.

-We use regenerative, ecologically sound farming techniques free from synthetic chemicals and pesticides.
-Our practices include minimal-till, crop-rotation, and preventative pest and disease measures.
-This allows the earth to rejuvenate the soil life and provide a healthy habitat for pollinators and beneficial insects—all of which contribute to your tasty veggies!
+We use certified organic, regenerative, ecologically sound farming techniques free from synthetic chemicals and pesticides.
+Our practices include minimal-till, crop-rotation, and preventative pest and disease measures, along with the use of natural and complete amendments.
+This allows the earth to rejuvenate the soil life and provide a healthy habitat for pollinators, beneficial insects, and soil biology—all of which contribute to your tasty and nutritious veggies!

 Evans Homes and Gardens